Last reviewed on 31 July 2018

 The appeal manager may decide to:

-The manager will explain the steps that we’ll take to resolve the issue(s) we agree with.
+- Partially uphold the appeal (template letter GP17, below) – and explain the steps that we’ll take to resolve the issue(s) we agree with.

 This ends the appeals process.